frequena/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD Student at the Clinical Bioinformatics in the Institut Imagine (Paris).
-My current work focus on the development of new tools for the interpretation of variants in rare diseases.
+I did my PhD at the Clinical Bioinformatics lab in the Imagine Institute (Paris).
+My current work focuses on the development of computational methods, including machine-learning, for the clinical interpretation of variants in rare disease patients.